12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 Milk thistle's silymarin compounds shielding liver cells from damage and detoxifying

-10. Aloe Vera: Healing plant for skin health & digestive support
+10. Aloe Vera: Healing plant for skin health and digestive support

 Beyond sunburn relief, aloe vera ranks among the most versatile skin health remedies, offering both topical healing and internal benefits for digestive wellness.